-Well, this time I’m tackling this DIY vanity project – a 30” wide small floating vanity for the bathroom of our guest room which also doubles as a home office for my husband.
+If you have a small bathroom and look to add storage, this DIY floating vanity project is for you.
+It features a 30” wide floating bathroom vanity, and we placed it in the bathroom of our guest room which also doubles as a home office for my husband.

 I’ve simplified the DIY process this time around and even incorporated a new drawer style that’s easier to build than the shaker style I used in my previous build.
 I’m thrilled with how this vanity turned out, and I can’t wait to share all the details with you.

 So, grab your tools and let’s get started on this build!

 Materials I used for DIY Small Floating Vanity for Bathroom: